 We have officially found Kent’s best kept secret: Lullingstone Castle and The World Garden!
 One of Britain’s oldest family run estates is nestled in the beautiful Kent countryside behind the very pretty village of Eynsford near Dartford.

-Once through the Gatehouse you can amble around the 15 acre lake, explore woodlands complete with 18th century bathhouse and river walk and, of course, the ‘idea conceived in the jungle’ The World Garden.
+Once through the Gatehouse you can choose to amble around the 15 acre lake.
+Or perhaps explore woodlands complete with 18th century bathhouse and river walk.
+And, of course, the ‘idea conceived in the jungle’ The World Garden.

 With great links to London and the South East, Lullingstone Castle and The World Garden is a great day out for the whole family.

 The Lullingstone estate has been in existence for over 900 years and is originally mentioned in the Domesday Book.
 The present Manor House and Gatehouse were built in 1497 and has been home to the same family ever since.
 This makes Lullingstone Castle one of the country’s oldest family estates.

 Lullingstone Castle also has strong links to British royalty.
 Henry VIII and Queen Ann were regular visitors and the estate produced silk for the coronations of George VI and Elizabeth II.

 Take time to walk around the thoughtfully tended formal gardens.
 You can also enjoy a picnic under the trees, which is actively encouraged!